The short answer is a qualified YES! Read on for the specifics.

 If you’ve purchase Organic Armor and used it in the water, please let us know how it is faring.

 * 2017 Update on Christian’s circlet – we saw Chris again at the Merfest this year.
 The circlet looked a bit worse for the wear.
 The silver acrylic had lost it’s sheen and the inner cord had swelled in places.
 We trimmed it and repainted the silver.
 It looks pretty good again but not back to it’s original form.
 I couldn’t quantify how much it had been in the water since he bought it, but he is a very active merman.
-Three years may be the turning point for active mer wear with this material.
+Two and a half to three years may be the turning point for active mer wear with this material.